Paul McNamara

 - High Distinction in all graded subjects; Grade Point Average (GPA) = 7.0

-- Australian College of Mental Health Nurses (Queensland Branch), Student Award for Clinical and Academic Achievement in Mental Health Nursing
+-Australian College of Mental Health Nurses (Queensland Branch), Student Award for Clinical and Academic Achievement in Mental Health Nursing

-Bachelor of Nursing
+Bachelor of Nursing (1993 to 1995)

 Flinders University of South Australia